Egyptian Mau breed information and advice

 Common health problems

-Egyptian Mau cats are generally healthy, but a few problems have been reported.
+Egyptian Mau cats are generally healthy, but they can become ill unexpectedly, and accidents do happen.
 If you take out insurance for your Egyptian Mau cat any potential health condition will be covered, as long as the policy is in place before the condition is identified.

 Pyruvate kinase deficiency (PK def)

 Egyptian Maus can be affected by an inherited enzyme deficiency that affects the lifespan of red blood cells.
-Anaemia (a reduction in the number of red blood cells) results.
-As it is caused by a genetic mutation, there is no cure.
+This can cause anaemia (a reduction in the number of red blood cells).
+As it’s caused by a genetic mutation, there is no cure.
 However, most affected cats cope well with the condition.
 A genetic test is available to identify cats that carry the gene.
 Affected cats and those that carry the gene should not be bred from.

 Umbilical hernia